 The Parents’ Campaign opposed the final iteration of the Literacy-based Promotion Act because the woefully inadequate appropriation ($15-million) for the bill amounted to an underfunded mandate for school districts that have already been underfunded for years.
 The bill also left out important provisions that were included in the Florida bill after which it was modeled (specifically, good-cause exemptions for special education students and students who demonstrate proficiency based on a portfolio of coursework).

-The new law took effect in the 2014-2015 school year, and many parents and educators were alarmed that a single high-stakes test that had never been administered before would be the sole determinate of whether Mississippi students passed or failed third grade.
+The new law took effect in the 2014-2015 school year, and many parents and educators were alarmed that a single high-stakes test – a summative reading assessment – that had never been administered before would be the sole determinate of whether Mississippi students passed or failed third grade.

 During the 2015 Legislative Session, lawmakers attempted to amend the law to allow one “hold harmless” year for third graders while students and teachers adjusted to the new testing and reading requirements.
 The bill said that, for 2014-2015 school year only, low-scoring students may be allowed to progress to the fourth grade but must be given the intensive interventions they need to become proficient readers.
 While a majority of House members supported the bill, strong opposition from the Governor’s office and Senate leadership killed the effort.

 For promotion to fourth grade, students must score at or above Performance Level 2 on the reading and language (not writing) portions of the Mississippi Academic Assessment Program – English Language Arts, or meet certain exemptions.